 Within the first 30 days of Operation Desert Shield, LTG Pagonis needed to move the equivalent of a city’s worth of people and all of their belongings to Saudi Arabia.

 In the next 60 days, he would have to repeat that same feat a half-dozen times more, which was only a fraction of the tests that lay ahead of him.

-In his book, Moving Mountains, he demonstrates the importance of communication and why everyone needs to understand and support broader organizational goals, so that moving mountains is possible.
+In his book, Moving Mountains, he demonstrates his intent and why everyone needs to understand and support broader organizational goals, so that moving mountains is possible.

 LTG Pagonis would not have performed so ably had he not assembled a team of competent leaders that shared his view and could relate to his leadership style.

 As a part of the military culture, everyone on his team believed and supported the underlying corporate values, therefore, LTG Pagonis had a head start.

 Further, because his team connected with his vision, they were able to interpret the intent of his message every step of the way, take the initiative, and exploit a number of potential opportunities that came along.

 Ultimately, LTG Pagonis’ team was able to achieve success over seemingly insurmountable odds because of clear communication and common understanding.

 With everyone understanding his intent and the importance of communication, they were able to eliminate a number of obstacles that typically hinder an organization’s ability to work well together well.